trustnote-org/trustnote-wallet/README.md

 ## Installation

-Download and install [NW.js v0.14.7 LTS](https://dl.nwjs.io/v0.14.7) and [Node.js v5.12.0](https://nodejs.org/download/release/v5.12.0/).
+Download and install [NW.js v0.14.7 LTS](https://dl.nwjs.io/v0.14.7) and [Node.js v5.12.0](https://nodejs.org/download/release/v5.12.0/) (or newer).
 These versions are recommended for easiest install but newer versions will work too.
 If you already have another version of Node.js installed, you can use [NVM](https://github.com/creationix/nvm) to keep both.

 Clone the source: